tomjjoy/Autonomous-Driving-using-Reinforcement-Learning/README.md

 * Obstacles: I would like to increase the number of objects for the vehicle to take into account when driving (i.e. people, traffic lights, right aways, etc.)
 * Computer Vision: Implement an Object Detection component to the Autonomous Vehicles
 * More Training!: Apply more training time for models to become more and more accurate and safe.

+## Credit
+Just wanted to give credit where credit is due to Adam Streck.
+I used his environment for my project; this is the [GitHub](https://github.com/xstreck1/cAr-drIve) repo used.